 The most common complaint amongst home buyers, based upon insurance claims, pertains to wet basements.
 In many cases, paying a basement water-proofing company $5,000 - $20,000 to “water-proof” your basement is a waste of money as there are simple inexpensive things that nearly every home owner can do to prevent a wet basement.

-A wet basement is generally caused by how water (rain and snow melt) is handled around the home’s exterior.
+A wet basement is generally caused by how water (namely rain and snow melt) is handled around the home’s exterior.
 Getting water away from your home as quickly as possible is key.
 Improper grade, clogged gutters/downspouts, downspouts and sump pumps discharging along the home’s foundation, and failed sump pumps are the most common culprits.
 In some cases, a high water table is the reason, and in this case, having a professional water-proofing company install a perimeter drain system with one or more pumps is likely the only possible repair method.
 In the other cases, though, home owners can easily and inexpensively prevent a wet basement.

 The grading around the home’s perimeter should be somewhat compacted and pitch away from the foundation.
 Doing this encourages water to run away from the home’s immediate perimeter simply by gravity.
 If the soil is not compacted, the water will seep through it and drain along the foundation walls.
 Regrading is fairly straightforward and entails adding backfilled dirt, compacting it, and then ensuring the pitch continues at least 4’ away from the foundation.
 If there is a hill near the home that may encourage runoff to flow towards the home, adding an in-ground drain system or swale may be warranted.